 - Long Term

-The Grid and System Operations Manager and the team of system co-ordinators and support staff have the task, in real time, of managing the power system, in accordance with the rules and regulations which define the market structure in New Zealand, and meeting the performance objectives that the system operator is required to achieve.
+The Grid and SO Manager and the team of system co-ordinators and support staff have the task, in real time, of managing the power system, in accordance with the rules and regulations which define the market structure in New Zealand; including the meeting of defined performance objectives.

 Short to Medium Term

 The Operations Planning Manager provides support functions for the real time group.
-This includes all of the necessary investigations and planning to ensure that the ultimate delivery of the system operator function in real time is well planned and understood prior to its real time implementation.
-A key function is the security planning to ensure the "lights stay on", if at all possible in real time.
+This includes all of the necessary investigations and planning to ensure that the ultimate delivery of the SO function in real time is well planned and understood prior to its implementation.
+A key function is the security planning to ensure the lights stay on, if at all possible.

-The SO Power Systems Group Manager is responsible for the overall risk management within the operations group.
-In addition, there is a requirement for monitoring the compliance and performance of the System Operator to ensure it meets its performance objectives as required by the Electricity Authority.
+The SO Power Systems Group Manager is responsible for overall risk management within the operations group.
+In addition, there is a requirement for monitoring the compliance and performance of the SO to ensure it meets its performance objectives as required by the Electricity Authority.

 The SO Markets and Business Manager is required to plan and develop new systems both in terms of IT&T products, and of market and system operations tools.
-This will allow Transpower to deliver the system operator function to the Electricity Authority and all industry parties more efficiently.
+This will allow us to deliver the SO function to the Electricity Authority and all industry parties more efficiently.